What to do if your water pipes freeze

 Learn the right steps to take if your plumbing pipes are frozen.

-In the winter months, home owners face a number of issues.
+In the winter months, homeowners face a number of issues.
 From snow to cold temperatures, the home is affected in a variety of ways.
 Plumbing systems in the home can be significantly affected by the colder temperatures.
 Plumbing pipes have a tendency to freeze in very cold weather, which can lead to a burst pipe in the home.
 This can be a big problem and cause major damage to the home as well as your plumbing system.
 Knowing how to react and what to do in the case of a plumbing disaster will help you to save time as well as money on repairs and damage.

-You will be able to tell that you have a plumbing problem in a number of ways.
-For many home owners, the plumbing runs through the walls of the home.
+You will be able to tell that you have frozen pipes in a number of ways.
+For many homeowners, the plumbing runs through the walls of the home.
 If you begin to see wet spots or water leakage coming from baseboards then you have a problem.
 Water can leak from basically anywhere in the home that is near the busted pipe.
 Once you see that you have a leak in the home, turn the water off.
 It is likely that the pipe holding the water became frozen and burst open.
 The water will then thaw and begin to leak into the home wherever the break is.
 You will need to cut off the water to stop the flow so that no more water can affect the space.
 To do this, you will need to know where the water shut off valve is.
 The main water shut off valve is commonly located near the water meter.
 Turn the valve to shut the water off.
 The toilet supply also has a water shut off valve.
 This valve can be used when working on the toilet and can be found near the wall behind the tank.

 When you move into your home, it is important to locate where the water shut off valve is and how it works.
 You need to know this location so that you can turn the water off when you need to, especially in an emergency.
-The Main valve in a home should be turned off and on every 6 months.
+The main valve in a home should be turned off and on every 6 months.

 Contact Professional Assistance